General and Local Anesthetic Require Vitamin B12

 This can be achieved through either injections or oral supplements.

 500 µg in the morning and evening

-Injections are necessary for treating very severe symptoms, as they represent the quickest way of refilling the body’s B12 store.
-After operations in the stomach or intestine, injections can be particularly necessary, as oral supplements may be too difficult to absorb.
+Injections are necessary for treating very severe symptoms, as they are the quickest way of refilling the body’s B12 store.
+After operations in the stomach or intestine, injections can be particularly necessary, as oral supplements may be initially difficult to absorb.

-In most other cases, an oral supplement should be sufficient for prevention of a deficiency.
+In most other cases, an oral supplement should be sufficient for preventing deficiency.

-As a result of the disastrous potential consequences, the effect of laughing gas on the body’s B12 store has thus far only been tested on animals.
-This testing provided the following results:14, 15
+As a result of the high risk consequences, the effect of laughing gas on the body’s store of vitamin B12 has thus far only been tested on animals.
+Nevertheless, these studies unanimously came to the following conclusions (14, 15):